SwaroopPatil2003/cancercellclassification/README.md

-# Cancer-Cell-Classifier-High-Acc
-Predict which cell is cancerous with 96% accuracy using SVM machine learning algorithm.

-The model is very accurate verified by F1 score, jaccard index and confusion matrix.

-Support Vector Machine(SVM) Algorithm:

-                *Projects data to the higher-dimensions, than classifies them using a kernel.

-                *Kernel function can be selected among linear, polynomial, RBF, and sigmoid.
-All are present in main.ipynb.

-                *This algorithm fits very well for the data since our data is not very big.
+Cancer Cell Classifier (96% Accuracy)
+This project uses Support Vector Machine (SVM) to classify cancerous cells with 96% accuracy.
+The model's performance is validated using F1 Score, Jaccard Index, and a Confusion Matrix.

+How It Works
+SVM Algorithm: Projects data into higher dimensions and classifies it using a kernel function (Linear, Polynomial, RBF, or Sigmoid – all tested in main.ipynb).

+Why SVM?: It's a great fit for this dataset, offering high accuracy even with a relatively small amount of data.

-The dataset is present in the repo.
+📂 Dataset: Available in the repository.

+🚀 Ready to predict cancer cells with high precision!